 All Representatives using physical interventions are responsible and accountable for the manner in which they exercise that authority.
 Representatives must report all physical interventions to the Principal or Deputy Principal.
-Principals would then report the same to the Regional Director or the Chair Youth+.
+Principals would then report the same to the EREA Director of Schools.